-Every chapter takes their own approach to building activities and taking advantage of what their unique community has to offer.
+Every chapter takes its own approach to building activities and taking advantage of what their unique community has to offer.
 They also work with youth to get creative and think outside the box about fun and enriching things to do so that they learn and try new things.

 Because school success is one of our most important measures, we focus on it year-round—and especially in the summer.
-We continue to encourage academics and reading, and build upon sparks identified.
+We continue to encourage academics and reading and build upon sparks identified.
 Some chapters organize summer reading competitions, while other chapters take their youth to museums or the local library.

 We also focus on keeping our youth physically active, whether it’s going on hikes or bike rides or nature walks.
 This helps empower our youth to build healthy habits that will serve them year-round.